Sample Namibian Adventure self drive

 Day 1: Windhoek

 On arrival in Windhoek you collect your rental car and drive to your hotel in Windhoek.
-You stay overnight at Hotel Thule.
+You stay overnight at The Weinberg Hotel.

 Activities and Services